 - We could sell all grandiose buildings (such as Bute House), use more modest accommodation, and use the proceeds in the interests of the Scottish people

 Democracy is only as good as the people who get involved.
 In an independent Scotland, it will be the people of Scotland, and their Scottish Government, who will decide the future of our Democracy.

-You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
-There is also a library of useful information on our SNP branch Forum on Democracy and Politics.
+Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry and a Library of topics on Scottish Politics, including Democracy and Politics.
 The 2014 Referendum White Paper (p.351) and the Wee Blue Book, although dated, give a good idea of policy options.